PnS2018/pns2018.github.com/session_02.md

 In this section, we discuss the solution to another Supervised Learning task - _Binary Classification_.
 Instead of predicting continuous values (e.g., how many pairs of shoes you have), we wish to decide whether the input feature $$\mathbf{x}$$ belongs to some category.
 In the case of Binary Classification, we have only two classes (e.g., to be or not to be, shoe or skirt).  _Logistic Regression_ is a simple learning algorithm that solves this kind of tasks.

-__Remark__: Commonly, we call a learning algorithm that solves binary classification a _Binary Classifier_.
+__Remark__: Usually, we call a learning algorithm that solves binary classification a _Binary Classifier_.

 Suppose our input feature $$\mathbf{x}$$ is a $$n$$-dimensional vector and the output class label $$y\in\{0, 1\}$$ (0 and 1 are abstract labels, we can associate meanings for these labels, such as 0 is shoe and 1 is skirt).
 The Logistic Regression constructs a hypothesis function that assigns the probability that $$\mathbf{x}$$ belongs to the class $$y=1$$.
 Specifically, the Logistic Regression uses the "logistic function".
 The hypothesis function is then described as follows: